 - Using the UberSuggest tool to check the search volume of your course idea’s keywords.

-- Researching various YouTube tutorials and forums to see if there’s interest in this idea.
+- Researching various YouTube tutorials and forums to see if there’s interest in this online course idea.

 - Snooping around Reddit, Quora, and Facebook groups to see if people ask questions on these topics that your course can answer.

 Now, it’s time to create your course content.
 Remember, the online course business is a competitive space, so your content needs to be engaging.

 Ensure the online course addresses specific problems the audience wants to solve and be clear about what your content delivers.

 You also don’t want to make the course too long.
 An excellent course should be between 7 -12 modules.
 Assign a learning goal to each module.

 Video tutorials are excellent for delivering several lessons in each module (see also, how to sell video tutorials online).
 Shorter video tutorials are best for keeping your students engaged.
 Engaged students mean higher course completion rates and more referrals.